 Stack Overflow’s 2024 Developer Survey found that 76% of developers were already using or planning to use AI coding tools, with increasing productivity as the primary driver.
 The tool choice is no longer whether to use AI: it’s which tool for which job.

-Cursor is a fork of VS Code with Claude and GPT-4 integrated at the IDE level.
+Cursor is a fork of VS Code with major coding models integrated at the IDE level.
 You write code, review code, and the AI assists throughout the process.

 It is not a no-code tool.
 You see the code.
 You manage the files.
 The AI helps you write faster, debug faster, and refactor faster, but you’re still the one making architectural decisions and reviewing what gets committed.